 The event was held as part of the 73rd Independence Day celebration and welcoming of participants of the 2018 Asian Games.

-Joko said the bamboo installation took about a week to complete and install and would last for six weeks to two months.
+Joko said the bamboo installation took about a week to complete and install and would last for six to 12 months.

 The installation consists of 1,600 stalks of awitali and betung bamboo varieties, stands at 5.5 meters tall, 13 m long and 4 m wide, and it is supported by 73 bamboo stalks, representing Indonesia’s 73 years of independence.